pmean/build-website/text/16/02/recent-advances.md

 MIPS.

 Why is this important?
-Consider the estimation of regression coefficients in a linear regression model.Â  The hard part of this computation is the matrix inversion.
+Consider the estimation of regression coefficients in a linear regression model.
+The hard part of this computation is the matrix inversion.
 If you use Gauss-Jordan elimination, it requires on the order of n\^3 operations.
 You can calculate the inverse by hand.
 What's the biggest matrix that you've had